MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 ### References

 1. Windows 10 Downgrade Facilitation SKU offered for Windows 11-capable devices.
-2. Effective July 1, 2023, additional fee increased from $30 to $50 for the following devices: Surface Pro 9, Surface Laptop 5, Surface Go 3 LTE, and Surface Pro 8 LTE.
+2. Effective July 1, 2023, additional fee increased from $30 to $50 for all new eligible devices as well as the following devices: Surface Pro 9, Surface Laptop 5, Surface Go 3 LTE, and Surface Pro 8 LTE.
 The fee remains set at $30 for Surface Laptop Go 2, Surface Laptop 4, and Surface Laptop Studio.

 ### Learn more